eddmann/eddmann.github.io/_posts/2018/2018-07-27-mince-pie-challenge-adding-the-bootstrap-endpoint-and-serverless-offline.md

 });
 ```

-With this addition we can run `make test` locally to ensure the handler honours the agreement.
+With this addition, we can run `make test` locally to ensure the handler honours the agreement.
-Committing these changes to the GitHub repository will in-turn invoke a new Travis CI build.
+Committing these changes to the GitHub repository will in turn invoke a new Travis CI build.
 Finally, we can run `make deploy` to see this endpoint in action within our `dev` AWS stage.

 <img src="/uploads/mince-pie-challenge-adding-the-bootstrap-endpoint-and-serverless-offline/online-bootstrap.png" alt="Online Bootstrap Endpoint" />

-### Adding Serverless Offline
+## Adding Serverless Offline

 We can now access this Bootstrap endpoint online within our `dev` AWS stage.
-This is great - but wouldn't it be even better if we could interact with this project locally!
+This is great, but wouldn't it be even better if we could interact with this project locally?
 In doing so, we would be able to quickly inspect the API's behaviour without having to deploy the resources to AWS.
-Once we are settled on the implementation, we could then deploy the changes to our online `dev` stage, and then subsequently `prod` when we wish to release it to the world.
+Once we are satisfied with the implementation, we could then deploy the changes to our online `dev` stage, and subsequently to `prod` when we wish to release it to the world.

-To do this we will add Serverless Offline to our project, which locally emulates AWS Lambda and API Gateway.
+To do this, we will add Serverless Offline to our project, which locally emulates AWS Lambda and API Gateway.
 Internally, it starts up a small HTTP server which handles request lifecycles like API Gateway does, invoking the desired handlers.
 To start with, we shall add a new development dependency to the `package.json` file.